+(a) Rs.
+Crore

-(a) Particulars Total Not later than one year Later than one year but not later than five years Later than five years Gross Investment 0.01 0.01 - - Less: Unrealised finance income @ @ - - Present value of minimum lease rentals 0.01 0.01 - -
+Particulars Total Not later than one year Late than one year but not year than five years Later than five years Gross Investment 0.01 0.01 - - Less: Unrealised finance income a a - - Present value of minimum lease rentals 0.01 0.01 - -

-@ less than Rs 50,000
+@ less than Rs.
+50,000

-- (b) General description of lease terms: - (i) Lease rentals are charged on the basis of agreed rate of interest. - (ii) Assets are given on lease for seven / ten years. - (iii) Miscellaneous Income includes income from leases of Rs 0.16 crore.
+(b) General description of lease terms:

+- (i) Lease rentals are charged on the basis of agreed rate of interest. - (ii) Assets are given on lease for seven / ten years. - (iii) Miscellaneous Income includes income from leases of Rs.
+0.16 Crore.

-18. Investment in Reliance Power Limited:
+21. Investment in Reliance Power Limited:

-- An associate of the Parent Company, Reliance Power Limited ("RePL"), made an initial public offering (IPO) of its equity shares and allotted these shares on February 1, 2008.
-The Parent Company has subscribed to 1.60 crore equity shares of Rs 10 each at a premium of Rs 440 aggregating Rs 720 crore in the IPO.
-Subsequent to the IPO, the Parent Company's share to be determined from the termine of termine of the termine of ter holding in RePL has diluted from 50.00% to 44.96%.
-The change in the share of equity in RePL, as on the date of allotment, on account of IPO being made in excess of the Parent Company's average per share carrying value has resulted in a gain of Rs 4,324.78 crore, which has been recorded as Capital Reserve. - (b) RePL has decided to issue Bonus Shares in the ratio of three new equity shares for every five existing equity shares.
+- (a) An associate of the Parent Company, Reliance Power Limited ("RePL"), made an initial public offering (IPO) of its equity shares and allotted these shares on February 1, 2008.
+The Parent Company has subscribed to 1.60 Crore equity shares of Rs.
+10 each at a premium of Rs.
+440 aggregating Rs.
+720 Crore in the IPO.
+Subsequent to the IPO, the Parent Company's share holding in RePL has diluted from 50.00% to 44.96%.
+The change in the share of equity in RePL, as on the date of allotment, on account of IPO being made in excess of the Parent Company's average per share carrying value has resulted in a gain of Rs.
+4,324.78 Crore, which has been recorded as Capital Reserve. - (b) RePL has decided to issue Bonus Shares in the ratio of three new equity shares for every five existing equity shares.
 Pursuant to the approval of the Board of Directors, the Parent Company along with the other promoters of RePL viz.
-Anil Dhirubhai
+Anil Dhirubhai Ambani Group comprising Shri Anil D. Ambani, Reliance Innoventures Private Limited and AAA Project Ventures Private Limited who collectively currently hold equity shares representing 89.91% of the existing equity share capital of RePL have agreed to waive their respective entitlement for allotment of Bonus shares.
+To protect the Parent Company from any dilution of its current holding of 44.96% of the equity shares of RePL consequent upon waiving its right to Bonus shares, AAA Project Ventures Private Limited, has undertaken voluntarily without any obligation to do so and without any specific consideration to contribute as and by way of gift 2.57% of its post Bonus issue shareholding comprising 6.15 Crore shares in RePL to the Parent Company.
+This transaction has been approved by the shareholders through postal ballot, which was completed on April 17, 2008.